Henry Phipps Jr.: Real estate

-In 1909, Phipps expanded his Cape Cod holdings to the entire 800- acre Great Island Yarmouth, Massachusetts, on Cape Cod.
+In 1909, Phipps expanded his Cape Cod holdings to the entire 800-acre Great Island Yarmouth, Massachusetts, on Cape Cod.
 He purchased the remaining 50 acres from Charles B. Cory (1857–1921).
 The Cape Cod estate was next to Aberdeen Hall (which burnt down in September 1924) and was near the estates of Andrew Carnegie, Henry M. Flagler, and Henry Clay Frick, all friends and associates from Pittsburgh.

 In 1912, Phipps divided $3,000,000 worth of real estate in Chicago, Illinois realty among his three sons.
 Later in the same year, he gave his sons $10,000,000 worth of property in Pittsburgh.

 In 1916, he purchased property in Great Neck, Long Island in the Village of Lake Success.
 In 1917 he had construction begun there on a thirty-nine-room Georgian mansion summer home; it was completed in 1919.
-He named the home 'Bonnie Blink', which is Scottish for Pretty View.
+He named the home "Bonnie Blink", which is Scottish for "pretty view."
 After his death, the mansion and property were donated to the school district.
 The mansion became the administrative building for the district, and the William A. Shine Great Neck South High School and middle school were built on the estate.

 In 1926, Phipps bought Island Beach, New Jersey.
 His heirs sold it in 1953 to the State of New Jersey.
 Now known as Island Beach State Park, it is the last remaining stretch of undeveloped barrier island on the central New Jersey coast.

 Phipps was one of the pioneer investors in Florida real estate.
-At one time, he and his family owned one-third of the town of Palm Beach, 28 miles (approximately 45 kilometers) of oceanfront between Palm Beach and Fort Lauderdale, prime bay front property in downtown Miami, and 29,653 acres (approximately 12,000 hectares) of land in Martin County.
+At one time, he and his family owned one-third of the town of Palm Beach, 28 miles (approximately 45 kilometers) of oceanfront between Palm Beach and Fort Lauderdale, prime bayfront property in downtown Miami, and 29,653 acres (approximately 12,000 hectares) of land in Martin County.
 The Phipps family donated an ocean-to-lake property to the town of Palm Beach.
 This was one of the most significant gifts in county history; the property is now known as Phipps Park.